ICTS Pilot Award Funding

 - No overhead will be provided for outside institutions

-- For junior faculty only (assistant professor or lower): Please name senior faculty sponsor
+- For junior faculty only (assistant professor or lower): Please name senior faculty mentor

 For junior faculty (assistant professor or equivalent and lower): before funds are released, a senior faculty mentor from the awardee's home department must agree to act as a mentor (including general project supervision, participation in an initial milestone-setting meeting, and periodic progress report meetings).

 Regulatory Approval: Please note that while having regulatory approval (IRB, IACUC) is not necessary at the time of submission, awarded funds will not be released, by NIH mandate, until such approval has been received.
-Projects requiring IND or IDE regulatory approvals, approval must have been received at the time of submission.
 Because NIH does not allow carry-forward on these one-year awards, if all regulatory approvals have not been received 6 months after award date, the ICTS may withdraw the award.

-Milestones and Monitoring: Before funds are released, a meeting will be held with the awardee, a department financial analyst, and ICTS staff at which the team will review specific milestones to gauge project progression.
-Continuation of support throughout the entire award period will be contingent upon sufficient progress.
+Post-Award Project Support: Before funds are released, an activation meeting will be held with the awardee, a department financial analyst, and ICTS staff at which the team will review the project implementation plan and explain the Research Acceleration and Facilitation Team support that will be provided to the research team.

 - Significance and impact of the proposed research